Estela13/proyecto_pygame/README.md

 The player will be displayed as a spaceship.
 By using Arrow Up and Arrow Down from your keyboard to control the movement of the spaceship.

+You can choose the difficulty of the game: easy, medium, difficult.

 The limited number player's life is 3 in each level.
 After 3 lives are used up, it will be game over.
 If you are in the second or third level, you will have to start from the beggining.
+After you loose you get to choose again the difficulty of the game.

 There are 3 levels.
 Their appearences and asteroids amount, speed, and size will be different.